ChaosDynamix/Arcadia/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Bug related issue
+about: Report a bug in the project
 title: ''
-labels: Bug
+labels: ''
 assignees: ChaosDynamix

 ---